ROWAN UNIVERSITY POLICY

 The purpose of this policy is to specify the appropriate security controls and minimum requirements for Rowan University's workstations to ensure the security of information on the workstation and information the workstation may have access to.

-Under the direction of the President, the Chief Information Officer and the Director of Information Security shall implement and ensure compliance with this policy.
+Under the direction of the President, the Chief Information Officer and the Chief Information Security Officer shall implement and ensure compliance with this policy.
 The Vice Presidents, Deans, and other members of management shall implement this policy in their respective areas and ensure that all members of their respective organizations follow the administrative, physical, and technical safeguards defined in this policy.

 This policy applies to all members of the Rowan University community and any other parties, who use, work on, or provide services involving Rowan University workstations and information systems.